-How to Get Gum Out of Washable Clothes
+Gum and Washable Clothes

-The freezer method is easier if the gum has melted in the dryer or gotten smeared over a large area of the fabric.
-After several hours, take the garment out of the freezer and while the gum is hard, carefully scrape it off with a dull kitchen knife or straight edge of a credit card.
+The freezer method is best if the gum has melted in the dryer or gotten smeared over a large area of the fabric.
+After several hours, take the garment out of the freezer and while the gum is hard, carefully scrape it off with a dull kitchen knife or the edge of a credit card.
 If all of the gum doesn't come off, refreeze and try again.

-Before washing, you must treat the fabric to remove the grease with a bit of heavy duty laundry detergent like Tide or Persil or a stain remover like Resolve or Shout to remove the greasy stain.
+If the gum is old and dry, use some petroleum jelly to loosen the gum.
+Place a dab of petroleum jelly on your finger or a cotton swab and work it into the fabric at the base of the gum wad.
+The gum should loosen enough so you can pick it off.
+Before washing, you must treat the fabric to remove the grease stain caused by the petroleum jelly.
+Use a stain remover or a bit of heavy-duty laundry detergent like Tide or Persil to remove the greasy stain.
 These products contain enough enzymes to break down the oily residue into small molecules that can be flushed away.

-How to Get Gum Out of Dry Clean Only Clothes
+Gum on Dry Clean Only Clothes

-If you are using a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.
+If you are using a home dry cleaning kit, be sure to remove the excess gum first and then treat the remaining stain with the provided stain remover before putting the garment in the dryer bag.

-How to Get Gum Out of Upholstery
+How to Remove Gum From Upholstery and Carpet